jcouv/jcouv.github.io/_posts/2019-03-08-async-enumerables-with-cancellation.md

 In this post, I'll explain how to produce and consume async enumerables with support for cancellation.

-### Some context
+Let's start with some context.
 C# 8.0 added support for async-streams, which is composed of three parts:
 1. async-iterator methods: you can write methods with the `async` modifier, returning either `IAsyncEnumerable` or `IAsyncEnumerator`, and  using both `yield` and `await` syntax.
 2. `await foreach`: you can asynchronously enumerate collections that implement `IAsyncEnumerable` (or implement equivalent APIs).
 3. `await using`: you can asynchronously dispose resources that implement `IAsyncDisposable`.

+### `await foreach`

 `await foreach` follows a similar execution pattern as its synchronous sibling `foreach`: it first gets an enumerator from the enumerable (by calling `GetAsyncEnumerator()`, then repeatedly does `await MoveNextAsync()` on the enumerator and gets the item with `Current` until the enumerator is exhausted.